 Signs of Infestation

 You’ll see telltale signs of grubs in your lawn when you notice dead or damaged patches.
-If it feels spongy and soft to the touch, and if you see various wildlife digging at your grass, that’s another sign of grass grubs.
+Seeing wildlife digging at your grass is another sign of grubs.

-If you happen to pull back a section of grass and can count more than five of them per square foot, you’ve got an infestation.
-These signs mean that they are most likely present in your garden as well.
+If you happen to pull back a section of grass and can count more than five grubs per square foot, you’ve got an infestation.
+These signs also mean that they are most likely present in your garden.

 When to Treat for Grubs?